 Images and captions from the Permanent Galleries of the Herbert Hoover Presidential Library and Museum

-Documents and photos from our Atlanta regional archives
+Documents and photos from the National Archives at Atlanta

 Israel's 50th Anniversary

 Documents and educational activities relating to the creation of the State of Israel.
 From the Harry S. Truman Museum and Library.

 View Pulitzer-Prize winning photographer John H. White's images of 1970s Chicago.

 Experience some of the greatest events and people of the 20th Century through the original artifacts they've left behind.